-Fire devastates Notre-Dame, beloved architectural gem at heart of Paris
+Blaze devastates Notre-Dame; Paris firefighters fear for one bell tower

-PARIS (Reuters) - A fast-moving fire consumed Notre-Dame Cathedral on Monday in a massive, roaring blaze that devastated the Parisian landmark, a searing loss for the city and for France.
+PARIS (Reuters) - A massive fire consumed Notre-Dame Cathedral on Monday, destroying the roof of the historic Paris landmark in a roaring blaze as firefighters battled to prevent one of the main bell towers from collapsing.

-Flames that began in the early evening burst rapidly through the roof of the centuries-old cathedral and engulfed the spire, which collapsed, quickly followed by the entire roof.
+Flames that began in the early evening burst rapidly through the roof of the centuries-old cathedral and engulfed the spire, which toppled, quickly followed by the entire roof.

+Distraught Parisians and stunned tourists gazed in disbelief as the inferno raged.
+Thousands of onlookers lined bridges over the River Seine and along its embankments, held at a distance by a police cordon.

+“We’re not certain yet that we’ll be able to stop the fire from spreading to the northern belfry,” a firefighting official told reporters.

+World leaders expressed shock and sent condolences to the French people.
+President Emmanuel Macron said the whole nation was distressed.
+“Like all our compatriots, I am sad this evening to see this part of all of us burn,” he tweeted.

 A huge plume of smoke wafted across the city and ash fell over a large area.
-Parisians watching from the other side of the River Seine gasped as the spire folded over onto itself and fell into the inferno.
+People watching gasped as the spire folded over onto itself and fell into the inferno.

-President Emmanuel Macron said the whole nation was moved.
-“Like all our compatriots, I am sad this evening to see this part of all of us burn,” he tweeted.

 At around 1930 GMT, nearly three hours after the fire started, a Fire Department spokesman said the next 90 minutes would be crucial in seeing if the blaze could be contained.